-Drawn from a well of a bluish dark winter and an almost-night walk from farmhouse to fence; seeing in the fast fading light the corrugated aluminum water trough anchored to rock solid mud; breaking the nearly frozen ice with a broom handle as my pony Tim-Tam stood by – his head dropping, nearly touching the last surviving blades of grass made fragile by the frost and freezes, days upon days in January’s Midwest.
+Drawn from a well of a bluish dark winter and an almost-night walk from farmhouse to fence; seeing in the fast fading light the corrugated aluminum water trough anchored to mud mad solid by months of freezing temps ; breaking the icy surface of water with a broom handle as my pony Tim-Tam stood by.
+His head down, nearly touching the last surviving blades of grass made fragile by the frost and freezes, days upon days in January’s Midwest.

 I don’t have a lot of memories of my childhood.

 I don’t remember conversations or teacher’s names.
-I can’t tell you about birthday parties or my grandpa’s funeral, or much about how I spent time other than lonely languid days in my room, or sitting on the dirt at the edge of the hedge in an ocean of my family’s grain fields.
+I can’t tell you about birthday parties or my grandpa’s funeral, or much about how I spent time other than lonely languid days in my room, or sitting on the dirt at the edge of the hedge – an isolated island in an ocean of my family’s grain fields.